Brain Damages Caused by Conditions During Labor and Delivery

 The parents of children who suffered birth injuries from hypoxic-ischemic encephalopathy (HIE) want answers.
 They want to know what happened to harm their child’s brain.
 Were there signs of fetal distress that the doctors and nurses failed to recognize and/or failed to respond to in a timely manner?
 Should their newborn have received treatments immediately after being born?

-Our dedicated birth injury lawyers want to help you find those answers.
+Our dedicated HIE injury lawyers want to help you find those answers.

 We diligently investigate the facts and hold responsible parties accountable by pursuing medical malpractice claims against them.
 We are trained to review the fetal heart monitor strips with a fine-tooth comb—just like the medical providers should have been doing during your delivery.
 We have a team of nurses experienced in birth injury that assists us in not only reviewing the fetal monitor strips but the entire labor and delivery and newborn medical record chart.